(Note: We have a separate list of our favorite productions of Stephen Sondheim musicals.)

 And the World Goes ‘Round by Kander and Ebb: At the time we saw this Kander and Ebb revue in 2000 at Drury Lane Evergreen Park, we were fairly new to Chicago theatre and hadn’t previously seen any of the cast members: Roberta Duchak, Heidi Kettenring, Rachel Rockwell, Curt Dale Clark, and Aaron Thielen.
 Obviously, all had major careers ahead of them!
 But it’s fun to remember when we saw them on roller skates (performing “The Rink”) and hitting every song out of the park in this exuberant revue.
 Interesting note: Director Marc Robin won a Jeff Award for this show, and the cast received a nomination for best ensemble.
 When the Jeff nominations were originally announced, Chicago Tribune critic Richard Christiansen wrote an interesting article, including others who were “unpardonably omitted from the list” of nominees.

 Smokey Joe’s Cafe by Leiber and Stoller: Jukebox musicals often yield a pleasant evening at the theatre, but rarely a memorable experience with much depth.
 We’ve seen two instances, however, where a creative director and design team came up with a way to give the songs a believable shared context that heightened their significance and impact.
 One was the Brenda Didier-directed Ain’t Misbehavin’ by Porchlight Music Theatre in 2014 (set in a 1940’s rent party); the other was Smokey Joe’s Cafe at Drury Lane Oakbrook in 2016, directed by Marcia Milgrom Dodge.
-She and set designer Kevin Depinet recreated a slice of Chicago’s Maxwell Street Market, where for about a 100 years people met to buy, sell, socialize, and make music.
+She and set designer Kevin Depinet recreated a slice of Chicago’s Maxwell Street Market, where for about a 100 years people have met to buy, sell, socialize, and make music.
 And nine phenomenally talented cast members executed the concept perfectly.
 In his Chicago Tribune review, Chris Jones noted that Donica Lynn’s rendition of “Fools Fall in Love” was worth the trip, and indeed it was.
 But in this production, every number was worth the trip, and every performer unforgettable.

 Another noteworthy Smokey Joe’s Cafe was the 2012 Theo Ubique Cabaret Theatre staging, directed and choreographed by Brenda Didier.
 As is often the case at Theo Ubique, it featured a cast of talented young performers soon to become prominent on Chicago’s stages, such as Sydney Charles, Justin Adair, and Jaymes Osborne.